• Welcome To Texas Travel Talk – About Us

 Central Texas / Texas Hill Country

-Traveling to Seguin anytime soon?
-You could stay in the historic and haunted Magnolia Hotel.
-This unique spot has been voted one of the most haunted bed and breakfasts in Texas and featured in Ghost Adventures, Paranormal Files, and PBS Strange Town.
+Are you traveling to Seguin, TX, to see the world’s largest pecan anytime soon?
+If so, you could stay in the historic and haunted Magnolia Hotel.
+This unique spot has been voted one of Texas’s most haunted bed and breakfasts and has been featured in Ghost Adventures, Paranormal Files, and PBS Strange Town.

-To book a room at The Haunted Driskill Hotel, you’ll need to spend $723 and up a night!
+To book a room at The Haunted Driskill Hotel, you’ll need to spend $723 or more per night!

-Jacob’s Well in the Texas Hill Country is known for exceptional diving and has claimed many victims over the years.
+Jacob’s Well in the Texas Hill Country is known for exceptional diving and has claimed many victims.
 Stories abound of those left behind in the underwater caverns.
 This story is from 2017.
-But there is a book out about Ghosthunting San Antonio, Austin, and the Texas Hill Country
+But there is a book out about Ghosthunting in San Antonio, Austin, and the Texas Hill Country

 North Texas